 Coronavirus Whistleblower Dies From The Disease In China

-A Chinese doctor who was among the first to blow the whistle on the new coronavirus has died from the disease, the hospital treating him said on social media Thursday.
+A Chinese doctor who was among the first to blow the whistle on the new coronavirus has died from the disease, the hospital treating him said on social media early Friday local time.

-Li Wenliang, 34, a ophthalmologist based in Wuhan, was reprimanded early January by local police authorities for "publishing falsehoods" after he mentioned in a Wechat group seven cases of a virus similar to SARS from a seafood market.
+Li Wenliang, 34, an ophthalmologist based in Wuhan, was reprimanded in early January by local police authorities for "publishing falsehoods" after he mentioned in a WeChat group seven cases of a virus similar to SARS from a seafood market.

-News of Li Wenliang's death has triggered millions of reactions on Weibo, China's equivalent of Twitter.
-Most posts mourned him, called him a hero, and commented with candle emojis, some with mourning poems.
-When Li was in critical condition late Thursday and early Friday, millions of people flocked to a livestream operated by local media outside the hospital, The Wall Street Journal reported.
+News of Li's death has triggered millions of reactions on Weibo, China's equivalent of Twitter.
+Most posts mourned him, called him a hero and commented with candle emojis, some with mourning poems.
+When Li was in critical condition late Thursday and early Friday local time, millions of people flocked to a livestream operated by local media outside the hospital, the Wall Street Journal reported.

 Asia

-Note: An earlier version of this story mistakenly said Li Wenliang's death was reported on social media by the hospital treating him on Thursday.
-It was reported early Friday local time.